legislation/data-documentation/model/effects.md

 ### Applying effects

 When one of our editors update an item of legislation, they use our Editorial system to create a new version of the item.
-The Editorial system instructs the editor which amendments to apply to the version, and the editor then amends the text of the version using these instructions and those contained in the amending provision of legislation from which the effect originates.
+The Editorial system instructs the editor which amendments to apply to the version, and the editor then amends the text of the version using those instructions, as well as those contained in the amending provision of legislation from which the effect originates.

 The Editorial system automatically adds [revision tags]() and [commentaries]() for the amendments that they apply.
 For recently applied amendments, both the revision tags and commentaries have identifiers that link them to the effect.